Controllable joint noise reduction and hearing loss compensation using a differentiable auditory model: Results

 Figure~\ref{fig:alphaplot} shows the \gls{haspi} and \gls{hasqi} results as a function of the mixing parameter $\alpha$ for the controllable system BSRNN-C-NR-HLC, using \gls{hi} audiograms and \gls{mae} loss.
-The results for BSRNN-NR-HLC and the noisy input are plotted as horizontal lines.
-BSRNN-C-NR-HLC achieves the best \gls{hasqi} results at ${\alpha=0.6}$, indicating that a balanced combination of \gls{nr} and \gls{hlc} provides optimal perceptual quality for hearing aid users.
-Surprisingly, while \gls{haspi} strongly benefits from \gls{hlc}, it does not benefit from \gls{nr}, as the results are the best for ${\alpha=0}$.
-This can be attributed to the high \gls{haspi} results achieved by the noisy input for a \gls{nh} audiogram in Tab.~\ref{tab:results}, indicating that the presence of noise does not affect \gls{haspi}.
+The results for the uncontrollable system BSRNN-NR-HLC and the noisy input are plotted as horizontal lines.
+BSRNN-C-NR-HLC achieves optimal \gls{haspi} and \gls{hasqi} results for ${\alpha=0.7}$ and ${\alpha=0.9}$, respectively.
+This suggests that a balanced combination of \gls{nr} and \gls{hlc} provides optimal speech intelligibility and perceptual quality for hearing aid users.
+While BSRNN-C-NR-HLC does not outperform BSRNN-NR-HLC in terms of \gls{haspi} for any ${\alpha}$ value, it does so in terms of \gls{hasqi} for ${\alpha \in [0.7, 0.9]}$.